 The stress response, also known as ‘fight or flight’, is meant to be short-lived.
 However, people in modern day society do not get a chance to recover from stress or rebuild their tired adrenals.
 Excess stimulation of the adrenal glands from stress causes blood flow to the digestive tract to decrease.

-This is not an exhaustive list by any means, but it covers the most common issues I see in my practice and with my Heal Your Gut course participants.
-Whether you have been diagnosed with something like, colitis, IBS, Crohns or just wonder about your gut discomfort and bowel irregularity, addressing these 5 issues will go a long way towards recovery.
+This is not an exhaustive list by any means, but it covers the most common issues I see in my practice and with my Hair Analysis you can find your course of action.

 Please note that I am not a licensed medical professional.
 I do not diagnose, treat, or prescribe for any illness or health issue.
 The information or advice provided here should not be construed as medical advice.
 If you choose to use any of the natural remedies or advice discussed here, you will be taking responsibility for your own health and wellness.

-Disclosure: I am an affiliate with Lydia’s ecourse and ebook, and I will earn a small commission if you make a purchase, but it doesn’t change your price at all.
+Disclosure: I am an affiliate with Divine Health From the Inside Out, and I will earn a small commission if you make a purchase, but it doesn’t change your price at all.
 My hope is that this post gave you some food for thought and someplace to start in troubleshooting your own stomach pains, whether you’re interested in the full course or not.